andy-wanganqi/learn-k8s/note.md

 Kube-Scheduler determines which nodes are valid according to constraints and available resources.

 Kube-Scheduler ranks each valid node and binds the pod to the most suitable node.

+# 63. Controller-Manager
+Controller-Manager is a daemon that embeds the core control loops shipped with kubernetes.

+A control loop is a non-terminating loop that regulates the state of the system.

+Controller-Manager monitors the state of the cluster through the kube-apiserver and makes changes accordingly to change the state to the desired state.